LibenzG/25947_GAKURU_Libenz_Wednesday_Evening/README.md

 The program is implemented in a single Java file and includes:
 1. Methods that simulate and handle different exceptions (both checked and unchecked).
 2. Implementations for the following scenarios:
-   - Car Rental System
    - Online Shopping
    - Online Betting
    - Student Attendance List
    - Traffic Fines System

 ---

-## Scenario Descriptions and Features

-### 1. Car Rental System
-The Car Rental System allows users to:
-- Add car rental entries, including car ID, model, and daily rental price.
-- Handle invalid inputs, such as non-numeric IDs or empty car model names, using exception handling mechanisms.
-- Use a menu-driven interface for ease of navigation.

 ### 2. Online Shopping
 The Online Shopping system includes:
 - Adding items to a cart with item ID, name, and price.